Mature Masculine

 The Alchemist's Joy

-This joy sustains him through the difficult parts: repetitive practice, frustrating plateaus, projects that fail.
+This joy sustains him through difficult parts: repetitive practice, frustrating plateaus, projects that fail.
 He creates because he must.
 The work calls him forward.

 Living as the Alchemist